Travelling while pregnant can be one of the most rewarding experiences of your life.

 If you’re someone who can’t sleep without a maternity pillow, you’ll love the compact versions made for travel.

-These small pillows tuck neatly under your belly or back and help you maintain good posture whether you’re napping on a train or resting in a hotel bed that’s just not quite right.
+These small pillows tuck neatly under your belly or back and help you maintain good posture whether you’re napping on a train or resting in a hotel bed.

 A travel pregnancy pillow is also great for car journeys, supporting your hips or lower back to prevent stiffness.